-The Options Pregnancy Resource Center (Albany, Oregon) provides complete, accurate information and compassionate peer-counseling and medical care to women who are making decisions about unintended pregnancies.
+The Options Pregnancy Resource Center (Albany, Oregon) provides complete, accurate information, compassionate peer-counseling and medical care to women who are making decisions about unintended pregnancies.

-Everything the center will do is focused on allowing women to make healthy, informed, and livable choices.
+Everything the center does is focused on allowing women to make healthy, informed, and livable choices.
 At Options Pregnancy Resource Center, women will encounter a supportive, non-pressured environment in which to explore all their options.

 A variety of services, all of which are free and confidential, are offered.